alexandrajulius/python-katas/README.md

 ```
 By running the this command the above packages will be installed only on your project.
 In this way you can provide different versions per project.

 Add the created `venv` directory to your `.gitignore`.
-Users who will work on your project will pull the `requirements.txt` from your repository and install all required packages with the above command.
+Developers who will work on your project will pull the `requirements.txt` from your repository and install all required packages with the above command.

 ## How to test
 Run the test suites in your root directory